 11.3.
 Counterparts.
 This Agreement may be executed in any number of counterparts, each of which will be deemed an original and all of which taken together will constitute one signed agreement between the Parties.
 Signatures may be transmitted by facsimile or electronic mail in PDF or another similar format and will be deemed original.

 11.4.
 Assignment.
-Demand Partner will not assign or otherwise transfer this Agreement or any right or interest thereunder to any Third Party without the prior written consent of Fyber, except if such assignment occurs (a) pursuant to a merger or a sale of all or substantially all its assets or capital stock; or (b) to any successor or assignee of all or substantially all its business.
+Demand Partner will not assign or otherwise transfer this Agreement or any right or interest thereunder to any Third Party without the prior written consent of Fyber, except if such assignment occurs (a) pursuant to a merger, sale or transfer of all or substantially all its assets or capital stock; or (b) to any successor or assignee of all or substantially all its business.
 Subject to the foregoing terms and restriction on assignments, the Agreement will be fully binding upon, inure to the benefit of, and be enforceable by, the Parties and their respective successors and assigns.
 Except as permitted by the foregoing, any attempted assignment, delegation or other transfer will be null, void and of no effect.
 Notwithstanding anything in this section to the contrary, Fyber may assign or otherwise transfer this Agreement without consent.

 11.5.
 Force Majeure.
 Neither Party will be liable to the other Party for failure or delay in performing its obligations due to causes beyond its reasonable control, including without limitation acts of God, terrorism, war, riots, fire, earthquake, flood or degradation or failure of third-party networks or communications infrastructure.